September 16 – November 19, 2016

-Marianne Dages (Philadelphia, PA) named each piece in this group An Equivalent, referring directly to the images of the sky created by Alfred Stieglitz in the 1910s and 1920s titled Equivalents.
+Marianne Dages (Philadelphia, PA) named each piece in this group An Equivalent, referring directly to the images of the sky created by Alfred Stieglitz in the 1910s and 1920s titled Equivalents, as well as the work that Vik Muniz made in response to Stieglitz’s works.
 Stieglitz wanted to draw a connection between the natural world he recorded and the spiritual world, between the cosmos and enlightenment.
 Dages’ prints are made with earth she collected in front of the printmaking studio while at Penland School of Craft – a location nestled in the spectacular Blue Ridge Mountains where you cannot help but connect to the larger forces of nature.
 She scattered the soil onto photo-polymer printing plates, which were exposed to light to create a surface to accept ink.
 She then created letterpress prints using the plates.
 She likens the mixture of mica, sand and soil native to that location to the terroir of wine.
 “The resulting images from these prints are reminiscent of the stars,” states the artist, stars which in turn reflect the particular nature of that place.

 Dages has a BFA from The University of the Arts, Philadelphia, and completed a Core Fellowship Program at Penland School of Crafts.
 Her work has been exhibited nationally and is in public collections including the School of the Art Institute of Chicago; Yale University Library, New Haven; and the Museum of Modern Art Library, New York.
 She has had residencies at Herhusid in Siglufjordur, Iceland and the Beisinghoff in Rhoden, Germany.
 In 2015, Dages had a solo exhibition at Print Gallery Tokyo, Japan and was a winner of the Fleisher Wind Challenge.
 Dages lives and works in Philadelphia, where she operates a letterpress and bookbinding studio that publishes artist books under the name Huldra Press.